-The epiloque precancel script is run after a job cancel request is received by the MOM and before any signals are sent to job processes.
+The epilogue.precancel script is run after a job cancel request is received by the MOM and before any signals are sent to job processes.
 If this script exists, it is run whether the canceled job was active or idle.

-The cancel job command (qdel) will take as long to return as the epiloque.precancel script takes to run.
+The cancel job command (qdel) will take as long to return as the epilogue.precancel script takes to run.
 For example, if the script runs for 5 minutes, it takes 5 minutes for gdel to return.

 For all scripts, the environment passed to the script is empty.
-However, if you submit the job using msub rather than gsub, some Moab environment variables are available in the Torque prologue and epilogue script environment: MOAB CLASS, MOAB\GROUP, MOAB\JOBARRAYINDEX, MOAB\JOBARRAYRANGE, MOAB JOBID, MOAB JOBNAME, MOAB MACHINE, MOAB NODECOUNT, MOAB\NODELIST, MOAB\PARTITION, MOAB\PROCCOUNT, MOAB\QOS, MOAB\TASKMAP, and MOAB\USER.
+However, if you submit the job using msub rather than qsub, some Moab environment variables are available in the Torque prologue and epilogue script environment: MOAB CLASS, MOAB GROUP, MOAB JOBARRAYINDEX, MOAB JOBARRAYRANGE, MOAB JOBID, MOAB JOBNAME, MOAB\MACHINE, MOAB\NODECOUNT, MOAB\NODELIST, MOAB\PARTITION, MOAB\PROCCOUNT, MOAB\QOS, MOAB TASKMAP, and MOAB USER.
 See msub on page 1 in the Moab Workload Manager Administrator Guide for more information.

 Also, standard input for both scripts is connected to a system dependent file.
 Currently, for all systems this is /dev/null.
 Except for epilogue scripts of an interactive job, prologue.parallel, epilogue.precancel, and epilogue.parallel, the standard output and error are connected to output and error files associated with the job.
 For an interactive job, since the pseudo terminal connection is released after the job completes, the standard input and error point to /dev/null.
-For proloque.parallel and epiloque.parallel, the user will need to redirect stdout and stderr manually.
+For prologue.parallel and epilogue.parallel, the user will need to redirect stdout and stderr manually.